python-tls/tls/docs/tls-api.rst

     :param ClientCertificateStore client_certificate_store:
         The certificate that the client will present to the server.

-    .. method:: start(write_callback, close_callback, verify_callback=None)
+    .. method:: start(write_to_wire_callback, wire_close_callback, verify_callback=None)

-        :param callable write_callback:
+        :param callable write_to_wire_callback:
             Callable of one argument of ``bytes`` type.
             It will be called when TLS data should be sent over the transport.
-        :param callable close_callback:
+        :param callable wire_close_callback:
             Callable of one argument of ``bool`` type, called ``immediate``.
             It will be called when the TLS protocols mandates a transport shutdown.
-            The read side of the connection must always be shut down immediately and no further data should be delivered to the session.
+            The read side of the connection must always be shut down immediately and no further data should be delivered to the connection.
             If ``immediate`` is True, then the transport should close the write side of the transport and free all associated resources as soon as possible.
-            If ``immediate`` is False, then the transport should make a reasonable attempt to deliver the bytes already sent to ``write_callback`` (which will be a ``close_alert`` message), meaning it can wait for a configured timeout before closing down the write side of the connection.
+            If ``immediate`` is False, then the transport should make a reasonable attempt to deliver the bytes already sent to ``write_to_wire_callback`` (which will be a ``close_alert`` message), meaning it can wait for a configured timeout before closing down the write side of the connection.
         :param callable verify_callback:
-            Callable of two arguments: a list of :class:`Certificate` objects, and a :class:`Session` object.
+            Callable of two arguments: a list of :class:`Certificate` objects, and a :class:`Connection` object.
-            It will be called once per negotiation with a list of Certificates and the session object.
+            It will be called once per negotiation with a list of Certificates and the connection object.
             The certificates are in chain order, starting with the leaf certificate and ending with the root-most certificate.
             Specifying a verify_callback does *not* override the basic verification that PyTLS does, such as certificate chain validation, basic certificate checks, and hostname validation. verify_callback has no particular contract; return values will be ignored.
-            If any exception is raised, the session will be invalidated and any future calls to :py:meth:`Session.receive_data` or :py:meth:`Session.write_data` will raise :class:`InvalidatedError`.
+            If any exception is raised, the connection will be invalidated and any future calls to :py:meth:`Connection.data_from_wire` or :py:meth:`Connection.data_from_application` will raise :class:`InvalidatedError`.
-            It's up to the user to decide what to do during verification, such as invoking :py:meth:`Session.alert` or simply closing the connection.
+            It's up to the user to decide what to do during verification, such as invoking :py:meth:`Connection.send_alert` or simply closing the connection.

-        :return Session:
+        :return Connection:
-            the client session.
+            the client connection.

-        Start a TLS session.
+        Start a TLS connection.
-        The write_callback will be invoked with the initial data for TLS negotiation.
+        The write_to_wire_callback will be invoked with the initial data for TLS negotiation.

 .. class:: ServerTLS(certificates, dh_params=None)